Superballistic electron flow through a point contact in a Ga[Al]As heterostructure: Measurements and discussion

 \section{Measurements and discussion}

 All linear conductance measurements were performed in $^4$He systems at temperatures between $\SI{1.9}{K}$ and $\SI{16}{K}$ using standard lock-in techniques at 27 Hz.
 The carrier densities measured using the classical Hall effect were found to be independent of temperature in the investigated range.
-Figure~\ref{fig:1}(a) shows the bulk mobility $\mu$ of the 2DEG resulting from a four-terminal measurement for various carrier densities tuned by the back-gate.
-The mobility decreases with increasing temperature as a result of acoustic phonon scattering \cite{Stormer1990}.
+The calibration of the measurement equipment is verified using integer quantum Hall effect.
+Figure~\ref{fig:1}(a) shows the conductance $G_\mathrm{bulk}$ of the 2DEG resulting from a four-terminal measurement for various carrier densities tuned by the back-gate.
+The conductance and with it the mobility $\mu$, see Figure~\ref{fig:1}(b), decreases with increasing temperature as a result of acoustic phonon scattering \cite{Stormer1990}.

-Next, we describe the temperature dependence of the two-terminal conductance $G$ through a single PC with lithographic size $d$ for the same bulk electron densities $n$ as in (a).
-Figures~\ref{fig:1}(b, c) show the results for the narrowest ($d = \SI{0.75}{\micro m}$) and widest ($d = \SI{2.5}{\micro m}$) PCs in our sample.
+Next, we describe the temperature dependence of the two-terminal conductance $G$ through a single PC with lithographic size $d$ for the same bulk electron densities $n$ as in (a) and (b).
+Figures~\ref{fig:1}(c,d) show the results for the narrowest ($d = \SI{0.75}{\micro m}$) and widest ($d = \SI{2.5}{\micro m}$) PCs in our sample.
 Below a density- and width-dependent threshold temperature, the conductance $G$ increases with temperature $T$ for every set of $n$ and $d$, above it decreases.
 In general, the increase of the conductance with temperature is more pronounced and occurs over a larger range of temperatures for high electron density $n$ and small PC width $d$.
-This increase of $G$ with increasing temperature is in contrast to the decrease of the bulk conductance of the 2DEG, which is proportional to the 2DEG mobility $\mu$ (Figures~\ref{fig:1}(a)).
+This increase of $G$ with increasing temperature is in contrast to the decrease of the bulk conductance of the 2DEG (Figure~\ref{fig:1}(a)).

 We discuss this behavior based on the geometry of the sample and the scattering lengths of electrons.
 At low temperatures, electron transport is ballistic and electron-electron interactions are irrelevant.
 The PC conductance $G$ will always be smaller than or equal to the Sharvin conductance \cite{Sharvin1965}